arduino/ArduinoCore-samd/variants/Generic_D11C14A/README.md

 WVariant.h for valid entries.
 These entries are also used as a parameter to pinPeripheral() with the exception of PIO_NOT_A_PIN and PIO_MULTI.
 The pinMode function now calls pinPeripheral() with the desired mode.
-Note that this field is not used to select between the two peripherals possible with each of the SERCOM and TIMER functions.
+Note that this field is not used to select between the different peripherals possible with each of the SERCOM and TIMER functions.
 PeripheralAttribute is now used for this.

-### PeripheralAttribute:
+### PeripheralAttribute
 This is an 8-bit bitfield used for various peripheral configuration.
-It is primarily used to select between the two peripherals possible with each of the SERCOM and TIMER functions.
+It is primarily used to select between the different peripherals possible with each of the SERCOM and TIMER functions.
 TIMER pins are individual, while SERCOM uses a group of two to four pins.
 This group of pins can span both peripherals.
 For example, pin 19 (SPI1 SCK) on the MT-D21E uses PER_ATTR_SERCOM_ALT while pin 22 (SPI1 MISO) uses PER_ATTR_SERCOM_STD.
 Both TIMER and SERCOM can exist for each pin.
-This bitfield is also used to set the pin drive strength.
-In the future, other attributes (like input buffer configuration) may be added.
-Starting with 1.6.8, the ADC instance on the C21 (there are two) is also selected here.
+This bitfield is also used to set the pin drive strength and the input buffer configuration (ie: totem-pole, open-drain, buskeeper, etc.).
+Starting with 1.6.8, the ADC instance on the D51 and C21 (there are two) is also selected here.
+Note that the D51 adds a third timer attribute and requires consultation of the datasheet IOSET tables.
 See WVariant.h for valid entries.

 ### PinAttribute
 This is a 32-bit bitfield used to list all of the valid peripheral functions that a